x1ao4/edition-manager-for-plex/README.md

 - If the script cannot connect to the Plex server, check your network connection and ensure the server is accessible.
 - Use the server administrator account's X-Plex-Token to run the script to ensure you have sufficient permissions for operations.
 - The edition field will be locked after being added.
 If modifications are needed, Plex Pass subscribers can manually unlock the edition field and then modify it; non-Plex Pass subscribers do not support manual modification of the edition field.
 To modify the edition modules or their order for all movies, first reset the editions, then modify the configuration file, and finally rewrite the editions.
+- After modifying the configuration file, you need to restart the container for the new configuration to take effect.
 - If Windows users see no response after running the Python script, try replacing `python3` with `python` in the run command or start script.

 ## Support